 Owners of buildings within historic districts must complete Part 1 of the Historic Preservation Certification Application-Evaluation of Significance.
 The owner submits this application to the SHPO.
 The SHPO reviews the application and forwards it to the NPS with a recommendation for approving or denying the request.
 The NPS then determines whether the building contributes to the historic district.
-If so, the building then becomes a "certified historic structure."
-The NPS bases its decision on the Secretary of the Interior's "Standards for Evaluating Significance within Registered Historic Districts," which appear on page 21.
+If so, the building then becomes a certified historic structure.
+The NPS bases its decision on the Secretary of the Interior's "Standards for Evaluating Significance within Registered Historic Districts" (see page 23).

 Buildings individually listed in the National Register of Historic Places are already certified historic structures.
-Owners of these buildings need not complete the Part 1 application.
+Owners of these buildings need not complete the Part 1 application (unless the listed property has more than one building).

 Property owners unsure if their building is listed in the National Register or if it is located in a National Register or certified State or local historic district should contact their SHPO.

 What if my building is not yet listed in the National Register?

 Owners of buildings that are not yet listed individually in the National Register of Historic Places or located in districts that are not yet registered historic districts may use the Historic Preservation Certification Application, Part 1, to request a preliminary determination of significance from the National Park Service.
 Such a determination may also be obtained for a building located in a registered historic district but that is outside the period or area of significance of the district.
-A preliminary determination of significance allows the owner to proceed with the rehabilitation project while the process of nominating a building or a district continues.
+A preliminary determination of significance allows NPS to review Part 2 of the application describing the proposed rehabilitation.
 Preliminary determinations, however, are not binding.
 They become final only when the building or the historic district is listed in the National Register or when the district documentation is amended to include additional periods or areas of significance.
+It is the owner's responsibility to obtain such listing through the State Historic Preservation Office in a timely manner.